Federal Offset Protocol Overview: Reducing Greenhouse Gas Emissions from Refrigeration Systems

 Reporting and verification

-The proponent must prepare a project report for each reporting period:
+To be issued offset credits, the proponent must prepare a project report for each reporting period to demonstrate project compliance with requirements:

 Other key requirements

-Disclaimer: The information in this document is intended for communication purposes only and reflects the requirements contained within version 1.2 of the Reducing Greenhouse Gas Emissions from Refrigeration Systems federal offset protocol published in January 2025.
+Disclaimer: The information in this document is intended for communication purposes only and reflects the latest version of the Reducing Greenhouse Gas Emissions from Refrigeration Systems federal offset protocol.
 It does not replace the requirements set out in the protocol or the Canadian Greenhouse Gas Offset Credit System Regulations.
 Please refer to these documents for a complete list of rules and requirements.
 In the event of any conflict or difference between this protocol overview and any legal requirements, the latter prevail.

 Page details